-There is misconception being circulated by the Yamaha haters that Yamaha pianos are excessively bright, or cold sounding.
-This is probably true of the smaller, cheap Yamahas such as the B1 or B2 or B3 but certainly not true of the larger, superior models such as the Yamaha U1 or U3 which can have a very smooth rich tone.
-I would encourage you not to make your mind up based on playing one of those smaller, cheaper models and reserve judgement until you’ve sat down at the Yamaha U3 and see why it is so popular amongst piano teachers, concert pianists and ambitious students.
+There is misconception being circulated that Yamaha pianos are excessively bright, or cold sounding.
+This may often be true of the smaller, cheaper Yamahas such as the B1 or B2 but certainly not true of the larger, superior models such as the Yamaha U1 or U3 which often have a smooth, rich tone.
+I would encourage you not to make your mind up based on playing one of those smaller models and wait until you’ve sat down at the Yamaha U3 and see why it is so popular amongst piano teachers, concert pianists and ambitious students.

 My Yamaha piano showroom in Manchester usually has over 15 Yamaha U1 and/or U3 pianos in stock and so I get to compare all of the different tones that are possible from these models.
 It is certainly true that some are brighter than others.
 In fact, I’d go as far as to say that some very very mellow, most are somewhere in the mid-toned range and the odd one is very bright.
 My standard advice is that you should choose a mellow one if you are worried about making too much noise, choose a bright one if you need the piano to fill a particularly large room or for a choir rehearsal room or a dance hall, but otherwise, for most people the mid-toned Yamaha U3 is the most appropriate choice as it is mellow enough to play very softly but bright enough for you to really make it sing or shout out those Fortissimo passages.

 In the end, it is certainly best to make a visit and spot these differences for yourself.
 Tonal preferences are a very personal thing and so you should take everything you read (including this article) with a pinch of salt just in case your perceptions are different from whoever you have spoken too.